marksimpson82/personal-site-blog/_posts/2014-08-07-the-fundamentals-of-unit-testing-arrange-act-assert.md

 <!--more-->

-&#160;

 ## Arrange

-To be able to put yourself in a position where you can invoke a method and check that the result was correct, you first need to able to put things into a ‘primed’ configuration.&#160; If you want to test that your pistol can shoot a tin can, then you’d probably need to set up the tin can at an appropriate range, load the weapon and take the safety off before you even think about firing.
+To be able to put yourself in a position where you can invoke a method and check that the result was correct, you first need to able to put things into a ‘primed’ configuration.
+If you want to test that your pistol can shoot a tin can, then you’d probably need to set up the tin can at an appropriate range, load the weapon and take the safety off before you even think about firing.

 This step is often referred to as the “Arrange” phase, as you’re arranging things prior to calling the method/function of interest.

-In the stack example, the arrange phase would simply mean creating an empty stack.&#160; In more complicated scenarios, you will need to do more work to knock things into shape.
+In the stack example, the arrange phase would simply mean creating an empty stack.
+In more complicated scenarios, you will need to do more work to knock things into shape.

 ## Act

-The action is the main bit of the show.&#160; It’s the bit the test is interested in, whether because calling a method or function returns a result that can be directly scrutinised, or because calling it causes a side-effect that can be observed (mutation of state, call to another class, an event being raised etc).&#160;
+The action is the main bit of the show.
+It’s the bit the test is interested in, whether because calling a method or function returns a result that can be directly scrutinised, or because calling it causes a side-effect that can be observed (mutation of state, call to another class, an event being raised etc).

 This is often called the “Act” phase.